JohnAD/temp_toponaming_gannt_chart/README.md

    Using unit tests, verify that the naming is very predictable and reliable.

+   * Add the members to the ComplexGeoData.cpp class.
+They are not actually used yet.
+     Nor are they set unless called by hand via Python console.

+   * Basics and members added to ComplexGeoData.cpp/.h; Add visibility in Selection View of current name

-   * ElementMap.cpp
+   * ElementMap.cpp (importing RealThunder algo)

      see elementmap-cpp.md

+   * Support user-defined element-name mapping override (add to Algo)

 3. Add the naming.

-   Add the naming, but do not use it yet.
+   Call the algorithmm for naming, but do not use it yet.

-   Add the members to the ComplexGeoData.cpp class.
-While the member values are set, they are not actually used.

-   Add support for visibility in the Selection View.

    This stage will slow down FreeCAD and will make the naming visible on an element when selected.

-   * Basics and members added to ComplexGeoData.cpp/.h
+   * Adjustments to Sketcher workbench

    * Adjustments to Part workbench

-   * Adjustments to Sketcher workbench

    * Adjustments to ComplexGeoDataPy